-Subject to the discussion under "- Passive Foreign Investment Company" below, the gross amount of any distributions on the ADSs or shares (including any amounts withheld to reflect Chinese withholding taxes) will be taxable as dividends, to the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
-Such income (including withheld taxes) will be includable in your gross income as ordinary income on the day actually or constructively received by you, in the case of the shares, or by the depositary, in the case of ADSs.
+Subject to the discussion under "- Passive Foreign Investment Company" below, the gross amount of any distributions (other than certain pro rata distributions of our shares) on the ADSs or Class A ordinary shares (including any amounts withheld to reflect PRC withholding taxes) will be taxable as dividends, to the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
+Such income (including withheld taxes) will be includable in your gross income as ordinary income on the day actually or constructively received by you, in the case of the Class A ordinary shares, or by the depositary, in the case of ADSs.
 Such dividends will not be eligible for the dividends received deduction allowed to corporations under the Code.

-With respect to non-corporate U.S. Holders, certain dividends received from a qualified foreign corporation may be subject to reduced rates of taxation.
-A foreign corporation is treated as a qualified foreign corporation with respect to dividends received from that corporation on shares (or ADSs backed by such shares) that are readily tradable on an established securities market in the U.S. Treasury Department guidance indicates that our ADSs, which are listed on the New York Stock Exchange, are readily tradable on an established securities market in the U.S. Thus, subject to the discussion under "- Passive Foreign Investment Company" below, we believe that dividends we pay on our ADSs will meet the conditions required for the reduced tax rates.
-Since we do not expect that our shares will be listed on an established securities market in the U.S., we do not believe that dividends that we pay on our shares that are not represented by ADSs will meet the conditions required for these reduced tax rates.
-There also can be no assurance that our ADSs will continue to be readily tradable on an established securities market in later years.
-Consequently, there can be no assurance that dividends paid on our ADSs will continue to be afforded the reduced tax rates.
-A qualified foreign corporation also includes a foreign corporation that is eligible for the benefits of certain income tax treaties with the U.S. In the event that we are deemed to be a China resident enterprise under the Chinese tax law (see "Item 10.
-Additional Information-E. Taxation - People's Republic of China Taxation" above), we may be eligible for the benefits of the income tax treaty between the U.S. and China, or the Treaty.
-In that case, dividends we pay on our shares would be eligible for the reduced rates of taxation whether or not the shares are readily tradable on an established securities market in the U.S., and whether or not the shares are represented by ADSs.
-Non-corporate U.S. Holders that do not meet a minimum holding period requirement during which they are not protected from the risk of loss or that elect to treat the dividend income as "investment income" pursuant to Section 163(d)(4) of the Code will not be eligible for the reduced rates of taxation regardless of our status as a qualified foreign corporation.
-In addition, the rate reduction will not apply to dividends if the recipient of a dividend is obligated to make related payments with respect to positions in substantially similar or related property.
-This disallowance applies even if the minimum holding period has been met.
+Subject to applicable limitations (including a minimum holding period requirement), certain dividends received by non-corporate U.S. Holders from a qualified foreign corporation may be treated as "qualified dividend income" that is subject to reduced rates of taxation.
+A foreign corporation is treated as a qualified foreign corporation with respect to dividends paid by that corporation on shares (or ADSs backed by such shares) that are readily tradable on an established securities market in the United States.
+U.S. Treasury Department guidance indicates that our ADSs, which are listed on the New York Stock Exchange, are readily tradable on an established securities market in the United States.
+Thus, subject to the discussion under "- Passive Foreign Investment Company" below, we believe that dividends we pay on our ADSs will be eligible for the reduced tax rates.
+Since we do not expect that our Class A ordinary shares will be listed on an established securities market in the United States, we do not believe that dividends that we pay on our Class A ordinary shares that are not represented by ADSs currently meet the conditions required for the reduced tax rates.
+There also can be no assurance that our ADSs will continue to be readily tradable on an established securities market in the United States in later years.
+Consequently, there can be no assurance that dividends paid on our ADSs will continue to be eligible for the reduced tax rates.
+A qualified foreign corporation also includes a foreign corporation that is eligible for the benefits of certain income tax treaties with the United States.
+In the event that we are deemed to be a PRC resident enterprise under the PRC tax law (see "Item 10.
+Additional Information-E. Taxation - People's Republic of China Taxation" above), we may be eligible for the benefits of the income tax treaty between the United States and the PRC, or the Treaty.
+In that case, dividends we pay on our Class A ordinary shares would be eligible for the reduced rates of taxation regardless of whether such shares are represented by ADSs, and whether or not our Class A ordinary shares are readily tradable on an established securities market in the United States.
 You should consult your tax advisors regarding the application of these rules given your particular circumstances.